solmazsm/MIRA/README.md

-# MIRA: A Self-Optimizing Multi-Vector Indexing System for Scalable and Memory-Efficient Vector Retrieval
+# MIRA: A Self-Optimizing System for Scalable and Efficient Multi-Vector Retrieval